mmgreiner/mmgreiner.github.io/content/post/git-commits.md

 * Use **`conventional-changelog`** if you just want to **generate changelogs**.
 * Use **`standard-version`** if you want **changelog + version bumping**.
 * Use **`semantic-release`** if you want **fully automated publishing**.

----

-Would you like me to show how to integrate `conventional-changelog` (or `standard-version`) into a **Rails project’s release workflow**, even though it’s not a Node app?
-(It’s possible and works well with CI/CD setups.)